Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 **Individual**

 __Scenario:__
-- You just started a new job and inherited code from a previous developer who is no longer with the company.
+- You just got hired as an app developer at a new firm, but you "inherited" code created by several previous developers who no longer work at the company.
 - The app was written in an older version of Swift.
-It was originally a quick “prototype” app developed by a developer who was new to both iOS and to Swift.
+- It was originally a quick “prototype” app developed by engineers new to both iOS and Swift.

 **TODO:** Using what you’ve learned so far about networking in iOS, your assignment is to:
-- refactor the code so that it (a) is scalable, and (b) adheres to the tenets of MVC
+- Refactor the code so that it (a) is scalable, and (b) adheres to the tenets of MVC
-- update the code to Swift 4 constructs
+- Where you see quick and practical opportunities, update the code to Swift 4 constructs, including implementing model objects with the `Codable` interface, properly handling Optionals and errors, and so on...